NoahSem/NoahSem.github.io/about/index.md

 Hi.
-THis is an about page.
+This is an about page.
 Contact me at NoahSeminoff@gmail.com